Is the U.S. Banning Gas Stoves? New York Set to Ban Them in 2026

 “This is a hidden hazard,” Trumka told the news outlet.
 “Any option is on the table.
 Products that can’t be made safe can be banned.”

-Trumka told Bloomberg that the CSPC could put forth an official proposal sometime this year.
+Trumka told Bloomberg that the CSPC could put forth an official proposal sometime in 2023.
 Trumka implied that it could mean prohibiting the manufacture and import of gas stoves.
 There could also be the possibility of offering incentives to people who replace their gas stoves.

 So, is the U.S. Consumer Product Safety Commission considering a federal ban on gas stoves?